madworx/caddy-put-upload/README.md

 ### Fully local installation

-You'll need the following prerequisites installed and in your `$PATH`:
+For a fully local installation, ensure the following prerequisites are installed and in your `$PATH`:

 - go 1.20+
 - robot framework 6.0+